I know how it feels to be so famished and not have time to think about anything else.

 It was initially meant to be a canning jar, now it is so much more.
 It is so versatile as it can be used to store any and everything you can think of, even decorations.

-Another critical element to consider is whether there is a label at the bottom of the jar symbolizing that it is microwave-safe or microwavable.
+Another critical element to consider is whether a label at the bottom of the jar symbolizes that it is microwave-safe or microwavable.